caoymg/RecSys-Note/paper notes on Self-Attentive  Multi-Adversarial Network.md

   - **IRGAN** ( combines two types of models via adversarial training, a generative model that generates items for a user and a discriminative model that determines whether the instance is from real data or generated)
   - **FPMC** ( combines Matrix Factorization and Markov Chain, which can simultaneously capture sequential information and long-term user preference)
   - **GRU** (proposes to incorporate additional feature vector as the input of GRU networks, which incorporates auxiliary features to improve sequential recommendation)
   - **SASRec** (It is a next-item sequential recommendation method based on the Transformer architecture, which adaptively considers interacted items for prediction.
-This method is the state of-the-art baseline for sequential recommendation)
+This method is the state of-the-art baseline for sequential recommendation)

 ![img](https://p3-tt-ipv6.byteimg.com/origin/pgc-image/63510c6f490446dcba0b59aeafca2fb6)

-- APR  outperforms BPR with a relative improvement of **11.2% on average** and achieves state-of-the-art performance for item recommendation.